plblum/jivs/docs/Jivs_API.md

 - `initialEnabled` – `ValueHosts` have an enabled state.
 When it is false, validation and setting their value is blocked, plus attempts to get the validation state report no error, except to say the `ValidationStatus` is Disabled.
 Use initialEnabled=false to configure the `ValueHost` as disabled.
 If omitted, the state is initially true.
 See [Disabling a ValueHost](#disabling-a-valuehost) for more.
 - `calcFn` – Assign the function used by `CalcValueHost` to determine its value.
 See [Using CalcValueHost](#using-calcvaluehost).
 - `group` – Group validation is a tool to group `ValueHosts` with a specific submit command when validating.
 If used, create a name for the group and use it on all `ValueHosts` and calls to validate() that share the group.
 The name matching is case insensitive.
 - `parserLookupKey` – When you have [configured parsing](#datatypeparsers) for `FieldValueHosts`, this overrides the default parser.
-Specify a lookupKey to match one that you have registered with the DataTypeParserService.
+Specify a lookupKey to match one that you have registered with the `DataTypeParserService`.
 - `formatterLookupKey` – When calling setValue(), it takes a native value.
 By assigning this, it also formats it into the text value.
-Specify a lookupKey to match one that you have registered with the DataTypeFormatterService.
+Specify a lookupKey to match one that you have registered with the `DataTypeFormatterService`.
 It has no impact on `setValues()` or `setTextValue()`.
+- `reformatTextValue` - When calling setTextValue(), the original text value can be reformatted, such as '1/2/2025' -> '01/02/2025'.
+It requires the ValueHost to be setup for both parsing and formatter, including the right `DataTypeParsers` and `DataTypeFormatters` in their respective services.
+The feature requires opting in, either by setting this to true or using `builder.behaviors.reformatTextValue = true`.
 - `propertyName` – The actual property name on the model.
 If its the same as Config.name, this can be undefined.
 Helps mapping between model and valuehost.

 ### Getting a ValueHost